| Resume a previously saved form

 Si quiere ver la aplicación en español, haz clic aquí (esta página se cerrará).

-• Be Grateful: Shows respect towards peers and adults and works to make Breakthrough a great place for everyone
+3. Show respect towards peers and adults, working to make Breakthrough a great place for everyone.

 In addition, Breakthrough Twin Cities students typically meet two or more of the following criteria:

-• Are the first in their families to graduate from a four-year college
+• Will be in the first generation of their families to graduate from a four-year college

 • Speak a language other than English at home